vovchisko/wse/README.md

 ``WseServer`` - NodeJS Server.
 Not available in the browser.

 ``WseClient`` - Client works everywhere - Browser, NodeJS, or Electron.

-``WseServerMulti`` - Same as WseServer, but supports multiple connections with the same user ID.
-Super handy for cross platform applications when user can login multiple devices at the same time.

 ``WSE_REASON`` - Constants with reasons of closure connections.